(web links, email lists, publications, organizations)

 Other names for repetitive strain injuries include: repetitive motion injury (RMI), repetitive motion disorder, cumulative trauma disorder (CTD), upper extremity musculo-skeletal disorder (MSD), occupational overuse syndrome (OOS) and overuse syndrome.

-(New format, replaces the former drop-in meetings) These meetings are scheduled by appointment, often held the first Wednesday of each month from 5:15 p.m. to 6:45 p.m., but other times can be arranged.
-Please call RSI Action at 617-247-6827 to set up a meeting.
+These meetings are scheduled by appointment -- please call RSI Action at 617-247-6827 to set up a meeting.
 At these meetings, RSI Action volunteers answer questions and provide resources and support, including the opportunity to view our provider evaluation book, to people with RSIs or other workplace injuries.
 Discussion topics have included medical treatment, insurance/legal issues, and speech recognition software.

 RSI Action’s book of user evaluations of health-care and other providers may be viewed by appointment at the MassCOSH office in Dorchester; call 617-825-7233 extension 10.
-You may also view it during the Injured Worker Support Meetings.
-If you have an RSI or other injury, we invite you to contribute evaluations of providers you have used; the forms are here.
+You may also view it during the Support Meetings for Injured Workers and RSI Sufferers.
+If you have an RSI or other injury, we invite you to contribute evaluations of providers you have used; see below.